What is place betting in horse racing?

 A place bet on the race favorite often yields odds-on or even money payouts.
 Moving further down the starting lineup, bettors can still get relatively attractive odds on less favored horses.
 As always, the odds depend entirely on how the public views each horse and the amount of money that pours into each betting pool.
 Getting 10-1 on a place bet is not uncommon in horse racing.

-How to Place a Place Bet Online
+How To Make A Place Bet Online

 Place betting in horse racing is almost as easy as submitting a win bet on any horse.
 The only difference is that bettors must first select the type of bet they want to place.
 Online racebooks typically offer win bets by default when fans open the wagering interface for any race, so bettors must change the wager type to place before continuing.